BOOSTCAMP: Effects of Cannabidiol (CBD) on trauma symptoms, anxiety, stress, and sleep quality

 - Additional objectives are to investigate the effects of CBD on extinction and extinction consolidation, stress regulation and sleep.

-Dutch military personnel and veterans (18-65 years) awaiting treatment for conditions where anxiety symptoms are present, namely anxiety disorders and trauma- and stressor-related disorders.
+Dutch military personnel and veterans (18-65 years) awaiting treatment for conditions where anxiety symptoms are present, such as anxiety disorders or trauma- and stressor-related disorders.

-The study started in Septmeber 2021.
-The expected duration is 3 years.
+The study started in September 2021.
+The expected duration is 6 years.

-Results of the study are expected by the end of 2024.
+Results of the study are expected by the beginning of 2026.